 Founder and Director, HSS Concussion Program

-Dr. Shetty is a triple board-certified neurologist at Hospital for Special Surgery.
+Dr. Shetty is a triple board certified neurologist at Hospital for Special Surgery.
 She received her medical degree from Brown University and master of philosophy degree from Cambridge University.
 Thereafter, she completed her neurology residency and fellowship training at Cornell-New York Presbyterian College, Harvard-Brigham and Women’s Hospital, and Hospital for Special Surgery.
 Over the years Dr. Shetty has received numerous awards including the Fulbright Scholarship and Crain's New York Business "40 under Forty."
 She is an assistant professor of neurology at Weill Cornell Medical College.

 Dr. Shetty is currently the Principal Investigator of an NFL/GE funded research program aimed at advanced imaging in mild TBI and holds grants for several other blood and imaging biomarker studies.
 She is both the neurologist for the New York Mets and an unaffiliated Neuro-Trauma Consultant for the New York Giants.
+She is a chief collaborator for the Women’s Brain Initiative at Weill Cornell Medicine.

 Cary S. Gunther, MD, PhD